Analog stick: Dual analog sticks

 Two analog sticks offer greater functionality than a single stick.
+Importantly, it allows for the direction of an playable character to be controlled by one stick and the orientation of the camera by the other, allowing players to look one direction, while moving in another.
+Sony's Dual Analog and DualShock controllers, released in 1997 were the first to feature two sticks, and the design later earned a Technology & Engineering Emmy Award.

 On some modern game controllers, the analog sticks are "staggered", such that the left stick is positioned to the upper left of the D-pad while the right stick is positioned to the lower left of the face buttons.
-The controllers of all of Microsoft's Xbox consoles (Xbox controller, Xbox 360 controller and Xbox Wireless Controller), as well as controllers for Nintendo's GameCube and Switch (GameCube controller, the dual Joy-Con Comfort Grip and the Nintendo Switch Pro Controller), utilize a staggered analog stick layout.
+The controllers of all Xbox consoles (Xbox controller, Xbox 360 controller and Xbox Wireless Controller), as well as controllers for Nintendo's GameCube, Switch and Switch 2 (GameCube controller, the dual Joy-Con and Joy-Con 2 Comfort Grip and the Switch and Switch 2 Pro Controller), utilize a staggered analog stick layout.

 Other controllers instead have the two analog sticks in a symmetrical configuration with a D-pad on the left thumb position and face buttons at the right thumb position, with analog sticks below and closer to the center on both sides.
 Sony's PlayStation-series analog controllers—the Dual Analog Controller, DualShock, DualShock 2, Sixaxis, DualShock 3, DualShock 4 and DualSense—all use this configuration, with the remainder of the controller layout closely resembling the original digital PlayStation controller.
 The Classic Controller for the Wii also uses this configuration.
 The original configuration of the Wii U GamePad controller had twin analog "Circle Pads" positioned symmetrically above the D-pad and face buttons, but was reconfigured to have twin clickable analog sticks several months ahead of the system's planned launch.
 This setup also carried over to the Wii U Pro Controller.